Skip to content

 )

-If a lambda in the hierarchy does not have a setter/constructor, the program order follows the tuple scope which is in tuple ordered asignment.
+If a lambda in the hierarchy does not have a setter/constructor, the program order follows tuple scope in tuple ordered assignment.

 Unknowns